The keto diet isn't magic. But it does have real, measurable benefits, especially when done right.

 |---|---|---|

-| Annals of Internal Medicine (2014) | 12 months | Low-carb group lost 7.7 lbs more than low-fat group |
+| Annals of Internal Medicine (Bazzano et al., 2014) | 12 months | Low-carb group lost about 3.5 kg (~7.7 lbs) more than the low-fat group |

 2. Better Blood Sugar and Insulin Control